Evans City, Pennsylvania: History

-The site that is now Evans City was for a long time a favorite camping ground for Native Americans, who named the creek that ran through it Big Beaver Run, while the French knew it as Casse-cou-anse or "Breakneck Creek", a name adopted by travelers between Fort Duquesne and Fort Machault, and by the English-speaking pioneers of the original township of Connoquenessing.
+The site that is now Evans City was for a long time a camping ground for Native Americans, who named the creek that ran through it Big Beaver Run, while the French knew it as Casse-cou-anse or "Breakneck Creek", a name adopted by travelers between Fort Duquesne and Fort Machault, and by the English-speaking pioneers of the original township of Connoquenessing.
 From 1804 to 1836, the location was often called "Boggs' Mill", and in later years "Evansburg", after Thomas B. Evans, who purchased and rebuilt the original Boggs' Mill.
 In 1880 it was a little hamlet, credited with a population of 68 people.
 In 1890, there were 637 persons enumerated in the census, and at the beginning of 1894, it was generally credited with a population of approximately 1,000.

 In October 1878, the railroad was completed to Evans City; the first freight to be delivered was a new boiler to replace one which had exploded in the Sutton flouring mill.
 The bank of Jacob Dambach & Son was in existence.
 The residence for the pastor of the German Lutheran church, the Henry Young store and other houses were completed, and the new railroad town showed increased signs of business activity.
 A council appears to have had control of the place at that time, as mention is made of street improvements and of the appointment of Z. T. Weise as chief of police.

-The burning question at the time was the location of the railroad depot.
-Once the location for the depot was chosen, it became a rather famous decision, creating the nation's only railway depot that was built over water.
-Spanning the Breakneck Creek on iron beams for support, the picturesque railway station was an iconic landmark of breathtaking architecture.
+The location chosen for the local railroad depot made it the nation's only depot that was built over water.
+Spanning the Breakneck Creek on iron beams for support, the railway station was an iconic landmark of architecture.
 Due to its age and growing structural instability, and against much popular protest, the station was finally demolished in the early 1980s rather than restored.

 Later the school question occupied the attention of the people.
 Ultimately the schools were placed under the control of the Jackson Township board after a resolution by the Evans City school building committee was withdrawn.

 In 1882 Evans City was incorporated as a borough.
 At the charter election held September 22, of that year, Edward Dambach (son of Jacob Dambach) was chosen burgess.

 The first churches of record in the area were as follows: